Gene Regulation Observatory (GRO)

 There has been significant progress towards cataloging these regulatory regions and thereby identifying the working parts of the non-coding genome.
 These efforts to define a non-coding atlas have made apparent the need to further our understanding of the context-specific functions, mechanisms, and regulatory interactions of each element.

-The GRO is co-led by Broad Institute Member Brad Bernstein, who is also chair of the Department of Cancer Biology at Dana Farber Cancer Institute, professor in cell biology and pathology at Harvard Medical School, and holds the Richard and Nancy Lubin Chair, and Broad Associate Member Jason Buenrostro, who is a professor at Harvard's Department of Stem Cell and Regenerative Biology.
-They work together with a dedicated team who collaborate with scientists across the Broad community.
+The GRO is co-led by Broad Institute Member Brad Bernstein, who is also chair of the Department of Cancer Biology at Dana Farber Cancer Institute, professor in cell biology and pathology at Harvard Medical School, and holds the Richard and Nancy Lubin Chair, Broad Associate Member Jason Buenrostro, who is a professor at Harvard's Department of Stem Cell and Regenerative Biology, and Liz Gaskell, the GRO’s Director of Operations and Strategy.
+Learn more about the GRO community and ongoing research at https://sites.broadinstitute.org/gro

 Contact